eiffel-community/eiffel-remrem-publish/wiki/markdown/usage/cli.md

 -domain,--domainId <arg>          Identifies the domain that produces the event.

+ -cc,--channelsCount <arg>        Number of channels connected to message
+                                  bus, default is 1

 -en,--exchange_name <arg>         Exchange name.

 -ce,--create_exchange <arg>       option to denote if we need to create an exchange